 Vitamin D: Can it prevent Alzheimer's & dementia?

-Maybe.
-But it's too soon to say for certain.
-New research suggests people with very low levels of vitamin D in their blood, known as vitamin D deficiency, are more likely to develop Alzheimer's disease and other forms of dementia.
+There isn't enough data to answer this question yet.
+Research suggests that people with very low levels of vitamin D in their blood, a condition known as vitamin D deficiency, are more likely to develop Alzheimer's disease and other forms of dementia.

-Most of our vitamin D is produced within the body in response to sunlight exposure.
-Vitamin D occurs naturally in only a few foods, including fatty fish and fish liver oils.
-The biggest dietary sources of vitamin D are fortified foods, such as milk, breakfast cereals and orange juice.
-Vitamin D supplements are also widely available.
+Most vitamin D is produced within the body in response to sunlight exposure.
+Vitamin D occurs naturally in only a few foods, including fatty fish and fish-liver oils.
+The most common dietary sources of vitamin D are fortified foods, such as milk, breakfast cereals and orange juice.
+Vitamin D supplements also are widely available.

-Vitamin D deficiency is common among older adults, partially because the skin's ability to synthesize vitamin D from the sun decreases with age.
+Vitamin D deficiency is common among older adults, partly because the skin's ability to synthesize vitamin D from the sun decreases with age.

 It's too early to recommend increasing your daily dose of vitamin D in hopes of preventing dementia or Alzheimer's disease.
 But maintaining healthy vitamin D levels can't hurt and may pay off in other ways, such as reducing the risk of osteoporosis.
-According to the Institute of Medicine, the recommended daily dose of Vitamin D is 600 International Units (IU) per day for adults under age 70 and 800 IU per day for adults over 70.
+According to the National Institutes of Health, adults age 70 and younger need 600 international units (IU) of vitamin D daily, and adults over age 70 need 800 IU daily.

-More studies are needed to determine if vitamin D deficiency is indeed a risk factor for Alzheimer's disease and dementia, and if treatment with vitamin D supplements or sun exposure can prevent or treat these conditions.
+More studies are needed to determine if vitamin D deficiency is indeed a risk factor for Alzheimer's disease and dementia and if the use of vitamin D supplements or sun exposure can prevent or treat these conditions.